-I went to meet some of the new kids on the black bloc as well as some of the old guard, to find out why anarchism in the UK is getting an adolescent kick up the arse.
+I went to meet some of the new kids on the black bloc as well as some of the old guard to find out why anarchism in the UK is getting an adolescent kick up the ass.

-Andy is 16, he spends his life dossing around his mates' flats and he rolls a mean skunk spliff.
-Michelle is 17 and she lives with her mum and is studying for her A-Levels.
+Andy is 16.
+He spends his life hanging around his friends' apartments.
+He rolls a mean skunk spliff.
+Michelle is 17 and she lives with her mom.
+She's studying for her A-Levels.

 Hello Andy and Michelle.
 What made you get into anarchism and the black bloc?
 Isn’t politics all a bit BORING for teenagers?

-Andy: I’d never been on a demo in my life till I started going to some of the schoolkids protests last year.
-We just went for a laugh really, and cos we’d heard it might kick off with the old bill.
-We saw a few of the gangs from round our way hanging about Trafalgar Square, but when we saw the black bloc arrive, all masked up in their hoodies we thought, “Fucking hell!
+Andy: I’d never been to a demonstration in my life until I started going to some of the schoolkids' protests last year.
+We just went for fun really, and because we’d heard protestors would fight with the cops.
+We saw a few of the gangs from our neighborhood hanging around Trafalgar Square, but when we saw the black bloc arrive, all masked up in their hoodies we thought, “Fucking hell!
 Now THAT’s what you call a gang!”
 Especially when we saw them giving it back to the cops when they were charged.
-You don’t even see football hooligans that up for it.
+You don’t even see football hooligans that eager to fight.

-So it was the student protests in 2010 that politicised you?
+So it was the student protests in 2010 that politicized you?

-Yeah, if you’d spoken to me a year ago I wouldn’t have had a fucking clue about politics or anarchy or any of that, but after we spoke to a few of the black bloc lot we sussed they were sound and not student mugs.
-Me and a couple of my mates went along to meet up with them at the start of the next protest they were turning up to so we didn’t miss any of the action.
+Yeah, if you’d spoken to me a year ago I wouldn’t have had a fucking clue about politics or anarchy or any of that, but after we spoke to a few guys in the black bloc, we figured they were OK and not chumpy student.
+Me and a couple of my friends went along to meet up with them at the start of the next protest so we didn’t miss any of the action.
 We got to know each other and it all started from there I suppose.

 How about you Michelle?

-Michelle: My experience is pretty similar to Andy’s really, I also knew a few black bloc anarchists from the student and schoolkids protests.
-They seemed nice folk and dedicated to what they were doing.
+Michelle: My experience is pretty similar to Andy’s really.
+I also knew a few black bloc anarchists from the student and schoolkids' protests.
+They seemed like good guys and dedicated to what they were doing.
 I suppose what really did it for me was when I went to the Climate Camp at the G20 and the cops attacked it.
 It was terrifying.
-And a lot of the black bloc folk I knew – in fact I’m not sure they called themselves the black bloc then – were there fighting back, which gave a lot of other folk some strength and probably saved someone there from being killed.
+And a lot of the black bloc folks I knew--I’m not sure they called themselves the black bloc then--were there fighting back, which gave a lot of other folk some strength and probably saved someone there from being killed.

 That was a bad day for the cops.

-When you see something like that it really makes you realise, “Yeah, it really IS a ‘them and us’ situation now”.
-Seeing the way the cops just went mental, attacking folk, and then killed Ian Tomlinson, turned a lot of people towards the black bloc in the same way I’ve read the events on Bloody Sunday turned a lot of folk towards the IRA.
-So you could say they’ve only got themselves to blame when people get angry and want to attack the cops on other demos.
+When you see something like that it really makes you realize, “Yeah, it really IS an 'us versus them’ situation now.”
+Seeing the way the cops just went mental attacking folks, and then killed Ian Tomlinson, turned a lot of people toward the black bloc in the same way I’ve read the events on Bloody Sunday turned a lot of folks toward the IRA.
+So you could say they’ve only got themselves to blame when people get angry and want to attack the cops on other demonstrations.
 It’s us getting our own back.